jthegedus/dotfiles/README.md

 ## Tips

+* I recommend using Fish over ZSH.
+ZSH configuration is here for convenience but I am considering dropping maintenance of it.
 * Fork and modify this repository instead of cloning it directly.
+	* Files that may require modification are:
+		* `.zshenv`
+		* `.config/brewfile/Brewfile*`
 * Instead of using branching codepaths in your scripts for system-specific configurations you could use *git branches* to manage a copy for each system, with common/shared configuration in the master branch.
 	* You would have to merge the common/shared configuration into the other branches on change.

 ## Tools